-Gambling has also been seen as a malicious act in society with people looking down upon gamblers and their activities.
+Gambling has also been seen as a malicious act in society, with people looking down upon gamblers and their activities.
 Even though history and society have viewed gambling with a bad eye, it still has led to its legalization.
-The first aspects of gambling can be seen in the British colonies in the Americas with the settles introducing the games of chance which led to the introduction of lotteries that were used to raise revenue in the colonies.
-The eras of the Gold Rush, Reconstruction, and Prohibition had also played influential roles in for the government to begin legalizing gambling in many parts of the country.
-The most significant of the events was the stock market crash in 1929 along with the Hoover Dam project led to the legalization of gambling in Nevada from the passing of the Assembly Bill 98 legalized majority forms of gambling to increase revenues in the state.
+The first aspect of gambling can be seen in the British colonies in the Americas.
+The settlers introduced the games of chance, which led to the introduction of lotteries used to raise revenue in the colonies.
+The Gold Rush, Reconstruction, and Prohibition eras had also played influential roles in for the government to begin legalizing gambling in many parts of the country.
+The most significant events were the stock market crash in 1929, along with the Hoover Dam project that led to the legalization of gambling in Nevada from the passing of Assembly Bill 98 legalized majority forms of gambling to increase revenues in the state.
 Most of the year 2007 activity involving gambling generated gross revenue estimated to about 92.27 billion dollars along with 354,000 jobs in commercial casinos in the United States.
-However, the economic boost cannot eliminate the factors of compulsive gambling, political corruption and higher crime rates.
-Recent studies have showed that even though there is an upsurge of great economic effects from gambling, host communities of gambling will eventually experience a dramatic and steady rise in serious crime.
+However, the economic boost cannot eliminate the factors of compulsive gambling, political corruption, and higher crime rates.
+Recent studies have shown that even though there is an upsurge of great economic effects from gambling, host communities of gambling will eventually experience a dramatic and steady rise in serious crime.

 The purpose of this paper is to examine the several issues that have arisen from gambling that involves the rise in crime.
-The paper will analyze recent events that have been published in news stories to try to come to a valid conclusion in regards to the relationship that is associated to gambling and crime.
-It will also scrutinize the amount of economic impact on the country in relation to gambling as well as the influential persons involved in bringing up the gambling industry.
-The paper will also examine the several crime families that are involved in gambling and the amount of holdings they contain to the gambling industry.
-The paper will also take a historical perspective to analyzing the increase in crime from the influence of gambling as well as the legalization of gambling in the United States.
+The paper will analyze recent events published in news stories to try to come to a valid conclusion in regards to the relationship associated with gambling and crime.
+It will also scrutinize the amount of economic impact on the country in relation to gambling and the influential persons involved in bringing up the gambling industry.
+The paper will also examine the several crime families involved in gambling and the number of holdings they contain in the gambling industry.
+The paper will also take a historical perspective to analyse the increase in crime from the influence of gambling and the legalization of gambling in the United States.

 A Historical Perspective of Gambling and Crime

 Throughout history, almost every society in every culture throughout the world has been seen.
-Mostly in American history gambling centers and places were known as saloons which were seen established in major cities like New Orleans, St. Louis, Chicago, and San Francisco.
-Most of these saloons were seen as a resting and gathering place for travelers where they can find people to socialize with and often gamble.
+Mostly in American history, gambling centres and places were known as saloons established in major cities like New Orleans, St. Louis, Chicago, and San Francisco.
+Most of these saloons were seen as a resting and gathering place for travellers to find people to socialize with and often a gamble.
 The Californian Gold Rush was a significant initiator to making San Francisco a popular town for gambling.
-Many gambling saloons during that time incorporated miners from different nationalities to this form of entertainment.
-Some of the most opulent gambling halls of that time like the Bella Union would offer high risk gambling that would lead to minor indecencies which included frequent fights and pistol shots (PBS Online, 1997).
-The reasons for this trend heading west was during the 1830’s most actions that came from professional gamblers were increasingly becoming scrutinized turning against them.
-Most of the professional gamblers were blamed by local persons for limiting the economic growth in the communities, interfering with businesses, committing numerous crimes and decreasing morality in their society.
+Many gambling saloons during that time incorporated miners from different nationalities into this form of entertainment.
+Some of the most opulent gambling halls of that time, like the Bella Union, would offer high-risk gambling that would lead to minor indecencies, including frequent fights and pistol shots (PBS Online, 1997).
+The reason for this trend heading west was during the 1830’s most actions that came from professional gamblers were increasingly becoming scrutinized, turning against them.
+Most of the professional gamblers were blamed by local persons for limiting the economic growth in the communities, interfering with businesses, committing numerous crimes, and decreasing morality in their society.

-Most of the early 1800’s has seen gambling coming under constant attack, most of the opposition was based on moral grounds and was flamed by many crimes being committed in regards to fraud.
-One of the most notorious scandals of the time was the private lottery that was passed by Congress in 1823.
-The lottery was being used by for the beautification of the capitol city of Washington D.C.
+Most of the early 1800s saw gambling coming under constant attack.
+Most of the opposition was based on moral grounds and was flamed by many crimes committed regarding fraud.
+One of the most notorious scandals of the time was the private lottery passed by Congress in 1823.
+The lottery was being used for the beautification of the capital city of Washington D.C.
 The organizers of the lottery fled with the gathered proceedings leaving the winner unpaid (Dunstan, 1997).
 Cases like these that included evidence of fraud and dishonesty in lottery operations led the fire to prohibit and ban all sorts of gambling.

-Many varieties of gambling have been termed illegal making criminals the only operators of the gambling game.
-By the 1960’s when gambling restrictions from states had become more lenient, criminals were one of the first investors to open up legal gambling establishments.
+Many varieties of gambling have been termed illegal, making criminals the only operators of the gambling game.
+By the 1960s, when gambling restrictions from states had become more lenient, criminals were one of the first investors to open up legal gambling establishments.
 Many regulating authorities and bodies presiding in Nevada did not prevent notorious people related to organized crime from operating commercial casinos.
-Most mobsters in were involved in teamster financing of casinos along with hidden ownerships that would employ people that were suspicious in character and background (Dunstan, 1997).
-The act of gambling itself is considered a target for criminals due to the use and possession of large amounts of money that is situated in casinos.
-Most of these come to interest of skimmers and people involved in money laundering with skimming becoming a significant problem.
-In the early 1960’s casino owners became known for tax evasion and many indictments became widespread (Dunstan, 1997).
-A Study that was conducted by the Attorney General and the City of San Jose Police Chief assert that there has been an increase in robberies and assaults of persons that have been seen leaving card clubs as are usually those people that have won money (as cited in Dunstan, 1997).
+Most mobsters were involved in teamster financing of casinos and hidden ownerships that would employ suspicious people in character and background (Dunstan, 1997).
+The act of gambling itself is considered a target for criminals due to the use and possession of large amounts of money situated in casinos.
+Most of these come to the interest of skimmers and people involved in money laundering, with skimming becoming a significant problem.
+In the early 1960s, casino owners became known for tax evasion, and many indictments became widespread (Dunstan, 1997).
+A study conducted by the Attorney General and the City of San Jose Police Chief asserts that there has been an increase in robberies and assaults of persons seen leaving card clubs, as are usually those people who have won money (as cited in Dunstan, 1997).

 Hire an Expert Writer